Surgeons OverSeas (SOS)

 S.H.A.R.P (Surgery and HIV/AIDS Response Program): Provided operating room healthcare workers with protective gear to prevent the spread of HIV/AIDS, hepatitis and other blood borne diseases.
 Eye protection, aprons, rubber boots were locally procured when possible and provided to health facilities.
 Educational sessions and an advocacy campaign also addressed the need for legislation to provide such safety equipment for all healthcare workers.

-E2SC (Emergency and Essential Surgical Care) Workshops: Training workshops to teach E2SC were organized with local surgeons encouraged to take lead roles as educators.
+Basic Surgical Care Workshops: Training workshops to teach basic surgical skills were organized with local surgeons who take the lead roles as educators.

 Personnel, Infrastructure, Procedure, Equipment and Supplies (PIPES): Hospital capacity surveys were developed to understand baseline conditions at health facilities and to assist in developing an intervention strategy.
 SOS has been involved with hospital based surveys in Sierra Leone, Liberia, Nigeria and Bolivia.
 All data collected are published in peer-reviewed journals and shared with the local surgeons and Ministry of Health.